Crokus/Energy-Efficiency-ML/README.md

 ## Usage

-* Change `aml.url` and `aml.apiKey` appSetting in accordance to your Azure Machine Learning Web Service
+* Change `aml.url` and `aml.apiKey` in `web.config` appSettings in accordance to your Azure Machine Learning Web Service configuration

 * Make a POST request to `/api/heatingload` using below JSON schema (sample values):